Set-up of Credit Accounts For Approved Court Users

 - The Court revokes the approval upon giving the litigant or lawyer 28 days written notice of its intention to do so.

-A litigant or lawyer who is, or likely to be, a regular user of the Court may apply to become an approved user by completing the Application to be an Approved User of Court Services Form.
+A litigant or lawyer who is, or likely to be, a regular user of the Court may apply to become an approved user by completing the Application to be an approved user of court services form (DOCX, 45 KB).